wdumez/evolutionary-computing/README.md

   convergence is virtually identical.
 So I can get better results this way.
 This makes sense because local search is only really necessary to make your algorithm _more_ exploitative, but I don't need that since my initialization is already very exploitative.
+- I made local search a lot faster, and it seems to do okay now.
+- I sent an email about whether it is alright to do a pure greedy init.
+Response: it's fine to use a greedy heuristic, but also initialize with some randomness.
+If you can't beat the heuristic, then "I know this feels bad but tough luck".
+So yeah.
+Best to init. with a greedy seed to at least make it into 200%, then you get 0.8 anyway.
+- I think catastrophic convergence with greedy init can be avoided by **not** mutating the population.
+So right now I am doing mutation and local search on the offspring only.
+- A good value for sigma_min is not constant in the problem size.
+- I need to maintain diversity in the initialization.
+So far, I assumed that doing a greedy init (1.0) for all candidates, that this is not maintained.
+However, for tour1000 I am seeing that there are *no* duplicates!
+And the avg. (~350) and max. (~550) dist. seems to also imply that it actually *is* kind of diverse...